Compact and Efficient Encodings for Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models: Theoretical Results

-Next, we will prove that Bi-Directional Neuron Activation Encoding has the GAC property through UP, which is considered to be one of the most important theoretical properties that facilitate the efficiency of a Boolean cardinality constraint encoded in CNF~\cite{Sinz2005,Bailleux2006,Asin2009,Jabbour2014}.
+We now present our theoretical results on Bi-Directional Neuron Activation Encoding, and prove that Bi-Directional Neuron Activation Encoding is efficient with Unit Propagation (UP), which is considered to be one of the most important theoretical properties that facilitate the efficiency of a Boolean cardinality constraint encoded in CNF~\cite{Sinz2005,Bailleux2006,Asin2009,Jabbour2014}.